Lovekus969/Faang-Prepration-journey-/README.md

 # HashMap in Java - Detailed Information

 ### Introduction
+HashMap is a powerful and versatile data structure in Java, providing constant time complexity for most operations like insertion, deletion, and lookups.
+Understanding its methods, time complexities, and common use-cases is crucial for solving real-world problems, especially in FAANG-style interviews.

 A **HashMap** in Java is a data structure that allows us to store key-value pairs, where each key is unique, and each key is associated with one value.
 It is part of the `java.util` package and implements the `Map` interface.

 ---